Promptly-Technologies-LLC/rss-fetch-action/README.md

 ## Advanced Usage

-To customize the fetch and parser options, you can use the parser_options and fetch_options inputs.
+To customize the fetch and parser options used in calling `feed-extractor`, you can use the `parser_options` and `fetch_options` inputs.
 For example, if you want to fetch the original, unaltered feed rather than impose a standardized format, you can set `parser_options` to `{"normalization": false}`.
 For more information on the available options, see the [feed-extractor README](https://www.npmjs.com/package/@extractus/feed-extractor#extract).

+A `remove_published` option is also available.
+If set to `true`, this option will remove the `published` field from the fetched feed.
+This is useful if you want to prevent unnecessary commits to your repository.
+Many Atom feed providers update the `published` field once an hour, causing the feed to appear as if it has been updated (fail a `diff` check) even though none of the actual content has changed.
+You can prevent this from happening by removing the `published` field.

 In the example below, we fetch a Substack Atom feed and save it to the file `./feed.json`.
 Because we want to get entire blog posts rather than just titles and descriptions, we request the 'content:encoded' field for each entry in the Atom feed.
 We also request a human-readable date format rather than an ISO timestamp.
 To achieve this, we pass a `parser_options` object with `useISODateFormat` and `getExtraEntryFields`.
+And finally, we opt to remove the published date from the blog feed, since many Atom feed providers update this field once an hour, causing unnecessary commits to the repository.

 ```yaml
 name: Fetch RSS Feed